Marindrew/m3u-to-spotify/README.md

 Part 3: Import tracks to Spotify
 --------------------------------

-Go to [https://developer.spotify.com/my-applications/](Spotify developer console) and press `Create an app`.
+Go to [Spotify developer console](https://developer.spotify.com/my-applications/) and press `Create an app`.

 Give it a name and description and take `Client ID` and `Client Secret` and generate environment variables: